Amblydoras nheco: Distribution and habitat

 Amblydoras nheco inhabits a flooded portion of the upper Paraguay River basin in western Brazil called the Pantanal Matogrossense.
 Here it lives in the lentic lakes in flooded areas.

 Appearance and anatomy

 Amblydoras nheco is like other doradids.
 It has three pairs of barbels (one pair maxillary, two pairs mental), strong dorsal and pectoral fin spines.
 A. nheco is differentiated from all other doradids by having its scutes with thorns directed ventrally in adults, and from all doradids except Physopyxis cristata by having an incomplete lateral line.
 It has a smooth dorsal fin spine, as opposed to a serrated one; the only other genus with smooth dorsal fin spines is Anadoras.
 Also, it has a truncated caudal fin.
 This species grows to a length of 7.0 cm SL.

 Ecology

-Amblydoras nheco is fed upon by spectacled caimans (Caiman crocodilus yacare) when its habitat dries over the winter, which makes these fish easier to catch.
+Amblydoras nheco is fed upon by spectacled caimans (Caiman crocodilus yacare) when its habitat dries over the winter.
+The seasonal drop in water level makes these fish easier for the caiman to catch.
 These fish are often hosts to tongue worms, which inhabit their swim bladders.